 With Native artist Carly Feddersen, Derek co-wrote and co-performed a poem for the Cashmere Museum.
 September 2022.

-Derek reads ecopoetry with Ellen Bass for GetLit!
+Derek reads ecopoetry with Ellen Bass at GetLit!
 April 13, 2021.

 Derek reads with his daughter, Zoey Sheffield.
 Rattlecast.
 Rattle.
 February 23, 2021.

 Derek reads with Ellen Bass.
 Elliott Bay Book Company.
 Seattle, WA.
 January 4, 2021.

 Derek reads Sherwin Bitsui’s Letter to America.
 Virtual Town Hall: Readings and Conversations sparked by Dear America: Letters of Hope, Habitat, Defiance, and Democracy, featuring works from Sherwin Bitsui, Fenton Johnson, Elizabeth Dodd, Debra Marquart, and Aimee Nezhukumatathil; moderated by Terrain.org’s Simmons Buntin.
 October 21, 2020.